 B. Specific instructions for the priests regarding the offerings.

 Then the LORD spoke to Moses, saying, “Command Aaron and his sons, saying, ‘This is the law of the burnt offering: The burnt offering shall be on the hearth upon the altar all night until morning, and the fire of the altar shall be kept burning on it.
 And the priest shall put on his linen garment, and his linen trousers he shall put on his body, and take up the ashes of the burnt offering which the fire has consumed on the altar, and he shall put them beside the altar.
 Then he shall take off his garments, put on other garments, and carry the ashes outside the camp to a clean place.
 And the fire on the altar shall be kept burning on it; it shall not be put out.
 And the priest shall burn wood on it every morning, and lay the burnt offering in order on it; and he shall burn on it the fat of the peace offerings.
 A fire shall always be burning on the altar; it shall never go out.

 a.
-This is the law of the burnt offering: This offering spoke of consecration.
+This is the law of the burnt offering: This offering was previously described in chapter 1 and spoke of consecration.
 The animal had to remain upon the altar in a slow burn for a long time, tended by the priest (shall be on the hearth upon the altar all night until morning).

 b.
 And the fire of the altar shall be kept burning on it: The long-burning character of the burnt offering is an appropriate illustration of the work of giving ourselves completely to God.
-Coming to God as a living sacrifice is not a quick work and we may feel that we are roasted on the fire for a long time.
+Coming to God as a living sacrifice is not a quick work and we may feel that we, like the burnt offering, endure the heat of the fire for a long time.

 i.
 “Does the perpetual fire burn on the altar of thy heart?
 Art thou ever looking unto Jesus, and beholding, by faith, the Lamb of God which taketh away the sin of the world?”
 (Clarke)